 Breimann comes in; noticing the beautiful Marionetta, but not recognizing her, he sings A GIRL LIKE YOU.
 Suddenly realizing who she is, in the middle of the song he tails off.
 For a moment he shows regret for what he has thrown away.

 Troubles are mounting.
-There are medical problems: Breimann is in constant pain as his new body starts to reject him.
+There are medical problems: Breimann is in constant pain as his new body starts to reject his brain.
 Paul is making trouble by not keeping his mouth shut.
-As news gets out, the media begin to follow the story and Breimann’s financial empire collapses.
+News gets out, the media begin to follow the story and Breimann’s financial empire collapses.
 Breimann’s chief of security decides to have Paul killed.
 Heavies burst into Paul’s flat, but find Mei there with him; in the confusion, Mei shoots and kills one of the assassins.

 Breimann has become reckless.
 Intending to die soon, he decides he will wreak vengeance on the scientists first.

 Paul goes looking for his father.
 He finds him in the doctor’s office, in terrible pain.
-Breimann uses his dying breath to sing VOICES in which he remembers his childhood: he is back in a sunlit field where his family, fleeing the build-up to war, has stopped to rest.
-His only connection with the ‘now’ world is his son, whom he has come to love too late, to whom he can only impart a sense of what he lost so many years ago.
+Breimann uses his dying breath to sing VOICES: he remembers his childhood.
+He is back in a sunlit field, where his family, fleeing the build-up to war, has stopped to rest.
+His only connection with the ‘now’ world is his son, whom he has come to love too late, to whom he can only impart a sense of what he lost.
 The tune is an ancient Hungarian lament upon leaving the homeland.

 Breimann shoots himself.
 Mei enters: the lovers are re-united and the curtain comes down.